 If you’d like more writing tips like this, why not join my writing community?
 Everyone receives a free ebook on the craft of writing, lists of publishers of short and long fantasy fiction, and a list of over 100 fantasy book reviewers.
 All you need to do is complete the form below!

-Merely communicating how something looks or sounds isn’t enough to bring a story to life.
-Many people experience things through smells, touch, taste.
-In fact, these oft forgotten senses are some of the most powerful forms of description, things which can enrich a story and give it life.
+Describing how something looks or sounds isn’t always enough to bring a story to life.
+Many people experience things through smells, touch, and taste.
+In fact, these oft-forgotten senses are some of the most powerful forms of description, things which can enrich a story and give it life.